logicomacorp/WaveSabre/Docs/Devices.md

 - Pre-Delay

 Cathedral is a reverb based on Schroeder/Moorer model.
 The low and high cut filters allow for tuning the resulting reverb output along with a dry / wet mix.
 The freeze mode, when switched on, holds the current reverb buffer and prevents any further input.
 This can be useful for really long tails but also as a form of input gating.
 Also contains a pre-delay to delay the input source of the reverb.

+# Deprecated devices

+### Thunder (sampler) (superceded by Specimen)

+- GSM sample player
+- Imports 44khz 16-bit mono WAV
+- Pitch locked to 44khz for all notes
+- Only supports note on event